Skip to content

 What excise actually taxes

 Excise could not be more different in scope.
 Instead of touching everything, it touches a short, defined list of goods and nothing else.
-In the UAE that list covers tobacco and tobacco products, electronic smoking devices and the liquids inside them, energy drinks, carbonated drinks, and sweetened drinks.
+In the UAE that list covers tobacco and tobacco products, electronic smoking devices and the liquids inside them, energy drinks, and sweetened drinks — a category that, since 2026, also absorbs the carbonated drinks once taxed in their own right.
 If a product is not on the list, excise never applies to it, no matter how it is sold.

 The rates are deliberately severe.
 Tobacco products, electronic smoking devices and their liquids, and energy drinks are taxed at 100% — the tax doubles the base price before anything else is added, as our guide to excise tax on tobacco products in the UAE sets out in full.
-Carbonated drinks and sweetened drinks are taxed at 50%.
-These are not the gentle percentages of VAT; they are corrective rates, designed so the shelf price itself nudges buyers away from the product.
+Sweetened drinks are handled differently: since 1 January 2026 they carry a per-litre charge scaled to sugar content — nil below 5g of sugar per 100ml, AED 0.79 per litre from 5g up to under 8g, and AED 1.09 per litre at 8g or above — a model that replaced the former flat 50% rate and folded the old separate carbonated-drinks category into the same sugar-based test.
+Neither figure resembles the gentle percentage of VAT; both are corrective charges, designed so the shelf price itself nudges buyers away from the product.

 Crucially, excise is a once-only charge.
 It applies at the point the goods enter the UAE market — on import, on local production, on release from an excise designated zone in the UAE, or on stockpiling above a threshold.
 Once that charge is paid, the excise is settled for good.
 It does not re-apply each time the product is resold down the chain, and — this is the part that catches people — it is never recoverable.
 The excise paid at import becomes a permanent, embedded part of the cost that every subsequent price is built on top of.